yugeaaaaaaaaa/COMP2090SEF-Group-Project/README.md

 The system uses **TF-IDF (Term Frequency-Inverse Document Frequency)** to calculate match scores between job seekers and job postings.

-### Teatures:
+### Features:
-For job seekers, after register and login, they can search jobs by keyword or company name, apply for jobs with resume, add personnal skills (function in task2) and view application status.
+For job seekers, after register and login, they can search jobs by keyword or company name, apply for jobs with resume, add personal skills (function in task2) and view application status.
 For recruiters, after register and login, they can post jobs with required skills, view posted jobs, review applicants' resumes and update application status.

 ### How to Run:
 Requirements: Python 3.8+